kwcommerce/tech-radar/README.md

 ## how to maintain it?
 * Update the `app/data.json` file
+* create new git tag, to force AWS to use the latest image
 * build the image `make build`
 * push the image to our AWS repository `make basic-push`
 * deploy it to AWS `make test-deploy-to-ecs`